-At the annual showcase for the four cyber security Research Institutes (RISCS), Verified Trustworthy Software Systems, RITICS, and RISE), director Angela Sasse outlined the progress RISCS has made in its first full year of phase two.
+At the annual showcase for the four cyber security Research Institutes (RISCS, RIAPAV, RITICS, and RISE), director Angela Sasse outlined the progress RISCS has made in its first full year of phase two.

 After a brief overview of RISCS phase one, Sasse noted that the work done by the four first-phase RISCS projects continues to have increasing impact.
 Most notably, RISCS research lay behind NCSC’s 2015 password guidance.
 That researh has also fed into the new advice US National Institute for Standards and Technologies issued in 2017.
 Soon after NIST’s announcement, the author of the previous advice admitted he was wrong.